Elias-Black/Landing-CMS/README.md

 *-all contains files.

+If helper show that all is done you should going to Admin panel: your_site.com/cms/

+Now you need to create your password.

+**All is done!** You can create your first field and use it in your code.

 ### How to use
 In the Admin panel you can create fields with 4 formats: string, multiple line text, WYSIWYG field and checkbox.
 When you creating a field you need to enter an alias.